sola-st/wasm-call-graphs/README.md

 ### What is this Artifact?

 This artifact is a self-contained environment to reproduce the evaluation of the ISSTA'23 paper "That’s a Tough Call: Studying the Challenges of Call Graph Construction for WebAssembly".
-This artifact contains 25 microbenchmarks and 10 real-world npm applications that are used to evaluate various WebAssembly static analysis tools and frameworks.
+The artifact contains 25 microbenchmarks and 10 real-world npm applications that are used to evaluate various WebAssembly static analysis tools and frameworks.
 This artifact automatically builds the tools, extracts static and dynamic information from the WebAssembly binaries in each of the microbenchmarks and applications being evaluated, and runs each of the tools over them.
 All intermediate data has been stored in each run of the evaluation and can be inspected.

 Run the following commands to run the entire evaluation:
 ```